themrleon/JSF2Leaf/README.md

 # JSF2Leaf
-This is a JSF2 component that wraps the Leaflet map library into a single .jar file.
+This is a JSF2 component that wraps the Leaflet map library into a single .jar library file.
 This allow a simpler way to insert maps into your application using just a tag, like any other JSF component.
+The map provider is OpenStreetMap.

 ### Features
 * Simple - Just a single tag and you have a map!